 Reflexology given to patients suffering with post traumatic stress disorder (PTSD)

-A record of when reflexology was available for asylum seekers at CHAP, by Jane Lorimer
+An account of when reflexology was available for asylum seekers at CHAP

 Between June 2017 and January 2018 reflexology was given to a small number of asylum seekers in Cardiff who were referred by staff at the Cardiff Health Access Project (CHAP) service.
 The reflexology offer was set up on a wholly voluntary basis, initially whilst I was training as a reflexologist and continuing when I qualified.
 Sixteen patients received sessions over the course of 8 months totaling 78 hours of reflexology.